dawescc/porpo/README.md

 </figcaption>

 ### Session
-You can also quickly do an analysis of a driver's performance through an event's entire session.
+You can also quickly do an analysis of a driver's performance through an entire session.

 ![VER_SpeedF_Bah](/src/examples/images/ver_imola_laptime.png)
 <figcaption align = "center">